HEART ATTACKS & WORKERS’ COMPENSATION CLAIMS

 We Help You Get Your Life Back

 Unfortunately, working long hours and working harder are the norm for today’s workers.
-The stress of making deadlines and increasing profits are more important that an employee’s safety and health.
+The stress of making deadlines and increasing profits is more important than an employee’s safety and health.
 Just like any injury, a heart attack can happen at work.
 It can happen because of a work accident, such as being electrocuted or from a car accident while on a business trip.
-It can also be the result of the stress of dealing with an abusive co-worker or a boss who has a violent temper.
+It can also result from the stress of dealing with an abusive co-worker or a boss who has a violent temper.
 You can receive workers’ compensation benefits for a heart attack – however, receiving workers’ compensation benefits for a heart attack can be difficult.

 A heart attack is considered a work-related illness.
-To be compensated, the claimant must prove “legal causation,” in that he or she was subjected to an event or was forced to put forth an unusual amount of work effort during his or her employment.
-Also, the claimant must show “medical causation,” proving the heart attack (or death as a result of a heart attack) was medically caused by an event or an unusual amount of work effort at his or her workplace.
-If you have a pre-existing heart condition, you must prove what triggered a heart attack.
+To be compensated, the claimant must prove “legal causation” in that they were subjected to an event or was forced to put forth an unusual amount of work effort during their employment.
+Also, the claimant must show “medical causation,” proving the heart attack (or death as a result of a heart attack) was medically caused by an event or an unusual amount of work effort at their workplace.
+If you have a pre-existing condition – specifically a heart condition such as heart disease, you must prove what triggered a heart attack.

 According to the National Stroke Association, strokes are the leading disability for adults in the United States.
 And, like a heart attack, proving a stroke was the result of stress can be a challenge.
 A stroke happens when blood flow is cut off to the brain, depriving blood cells of oxygen.
 When the blood cells die, they cause permanent damage.
 There are two main types of stroke: